endoram/CapHub/README.md

 # CAPHub

-CAPHub is a PHP based webserver with a MySQL database and uses Apache server.
-You must have experience using LAMP stack to set this up properly.
+CAPHub is a PHP based website with a MySQL database backend and that uses the Apache web server.
+You must have experience using the LAMP stack to set this up properly.
+It was designed to be